diesc/diesc.github.io/_posts/2017-04-28-jekyll-environment.md

 ---
 layout: post
 title: Setting up your environment for Jekyll
-description: In this post I'm going to show you how to set up your Windows, Linux and OS X Mac environment for Jekyll
+description: In this post, I'm going to show you how to set up your Windows, Linux and OS X Mac environment for Jekyll
 date: 2017-04-28 14:50:11 -0700
-excerpt: In this post I'm going to show you how to set up your Windows, Linux and OS X Mac environment for Jekyll
+excerpt: In this post, I'm going to show you how to set up your Windows, Linux and OS X Mac environment for Jekyll
 image: /assets/img/jekyll-env.png
 style: |
   p img { box-shadow: 0 8px 50px -6px black!important; }
 ---
-### In this post I'm going to show you how to set up your Windows, Linux and OS X Mac environment for Jekyll.
+### In this post, I'm going to show you how to set up your Windows, Linux and OS X Mac environment for Jekyll.

-Getting to the point, I'll started with Windows environment.
-But if you want to go direct to your O.S.
+Getting to the point, I'll start with Windows environment.
+But if you want to go directly to your O.S.

 [Installing Jekyll on Linux](#jekyll-on-linux)
 [Installing Jekyll on Mac OS X](#jekyll-on-mac)

 ### Jekyll on Windows

-It's not common to see tutorial explaining how to set up Ruby on Windows because it's not a *"first-choice"* environment to install Ruby and Rails.
+It's not common to see the tutorial explaining how to set up Ruby on Windows because it's not a *"first-choice"* environment to install Ruby and Rails.

 First of all, I created this tutorial using Windows 10.
 Now you're asking yourself.
->Can I try install it on Windows 7 or Windows 8 or Windows 8.1?
+>Can I try to install it on Windows 7 or Windows 8 or Windows 8.1?

-Well, you can try it, there isn't a huge differences between these OS but you're aware that I've installed on Windows 10, right!?
+Well, you can try it, there aren't huge differences between these OS but you're aware that I've installed on Windows 10, right!?

 #### Installing Chocolatey